Raw Chipotle Lime SauceAdd to favorites

 - 1/2 tsp chipotle powder

-- Keep the sauce stored in the fridge in an airtight container.
-Should last 5-7 days.
+- Keep the sauce stored in the fridge in an airtight container for 5-7 days.